UFMG-Organizacao-de-Disciplinas/DCC831-TECC_Recuperacao_de_Informacao/Files/Notas de aula.md

   - ... says your mom, indicating you should put on a coat
   - ... says one bored person to another

+"Uma mesma expressão depende do contexto" A máquina de busca pode não saber desse contexto extra.

 ### Query understanding

-- About what happens before ranking
+- About what happens **before** ranking
   - How users express their queries
   - How we can interpret their needs
 - Queries as first-class citizens
-  - How to improve ranking regardless of query
+  - ~~How to improve ranking regardless of query~~
   - How to improve query regardless of ranking

+"Atualmente já se saturou quanto às técnicas de ranqueamento.
+O que se busca é melhorar a consulta."

 ### A host of techniques